apache/datafusion/docs/source/user-guide/sql/write_options.md

 ### Execution Specific Options

-The following options are available when writing hive-style partitioned data.
+The following options are available when executing a `COPY` query.

 | Option                              | Description                                                                        | Default Value |
 |-------------------------------------| ---------------------------------------------------------------------------------- | ------------- |